 Mistake 1.
 Not simplifying the pitch

 Problem: A pitch should be simple enough that the person who hears it can remember and tell it to others in their own words.
-The lead you pitch to today may not become their client, but they may have a friend who is shopping for a financial advisor and is a perfect fit for you.
+The leads you pitch to today may not become your clients, but they may have friends who are shopping for a financial advisor and are a perfect fit for you.
 What should they tell their friends about you?
 How can you give them the elements to pitch for you to their friends?

-Solution: Practice with friends who are not in your field (or co-workers) and ask them for feedback on your pitch (for example, is it clear, am I specific).
+Solution: Practice with friends who are not in your field (or co-workers) and ask them for feedback on your pitch (for example, ask if it is clear and specific).
 Ask them to put your pitch in their words.
 You will spot the mistakes right away.

 Mistake 2.
 Not discussing specific problems they enjoy resolving for clients